 Prof. Ajakaiye was privileged to have parents who believed in gender equality and the power of education.
 She recalls back then how gender played zero roles in the domestic chores among her siblings.
 She was the 5th of 6 children.

 In her later years, she would identify this trait as a motivating factor that gave her the psychological freedom to live out her potentials without any form of societal restrictions.

-In an interview with NTA, she encouraged modern day parents not to be gender conscious in choosing toys for their children.
-She is of the opinion that behaviors like this sends a message to the children’s psyche at that early stage.
+In an interview with NTA, she encouraged modern-day parents not to be gender conscious in choosing toys for their children.
+She is of the opinion that behaviours like this send a message to the children’s psyche at that early stage.

 At a tender age, Deborah had exhibited brilliance in mathematics.
 With the noble intention of contributing to the society, she opted for geophysics.

 Prof. Deborah Ajakaiye obtained her undergraduate degree in Physics from the University of Ibadan in 1962.
 She furthered her education and received a master’s degree at the University of Birmingham in England, and by 1970 received her PhD in Geophysics from Ahmadu Bello University in Nigeria.

 With such brilliance, it was no surprise she ended up in the academic field.
 She was retained at Ahmadu Bello University and later also taught at the University of Jos where she served as the dean of natural sciences at the latter.

 Ajakaiye became the first female professor of physics in Africa in 1980.

 By 1991, she retired from academic duties and gave focus to her charity organisations; Christian Care for Widows, Widowers, the Aged and Orphans, (CCWA).
 Through this non-religious and non-political platform, Prof. Deborah caters to the all-round welfare- physically, mentally, emotionally and spiritually – of the target group.